Rerandomization in stratified randomized experiments

 \begin{theorem} Under Conditions \ref{cond1pk}--\ref{cond3} and stratified randomization, $n^{1/2}(\htmul-\tmul)$ converges in distribution to $\mathcal{N}(0,\Sigmul^\infty)$ as $n$ tends to infinity. \end{theorem}

-Theorem~\ref{thm1CLT} provides a normal approximation to construct a large-sample confidence set for the $d$-dimensional average treatment effect $\tmul$.
+Theorem~\ref{thm1CLT} provides a normal approximation for the distribution of $\htmul$.
 It generalizes the asymptotic normality of the stratified difference-in-means estimator from one-dimensional outcomes \citep{Liu2019} to $d$-dimensional vector outcomes, as well as the result of \citet{fcltxlpd2016} from simple randomization to stratified randomization.
 The generalization is straightforward in case of a fixed $K$ with each $\nk$ tending to infinity, but novel for an asymptotic regime where both $K$ and $\nk$ can tend to infinity, including the special cases of paired randomized experiments, finely stratified randomized experiments \citep{fogarty2018finely}, and threshold blocking design \citep{Higgins2016}.
-To apply Theorem \ref{thm1CLT} to $\Ymul_i(z) = (Y_i(z), \Xi^\T)^\T$, the following conditions should be met.